zhanziyang/vue-croppa/README.md

 ### 🌱 Customize styles

-- Check out [default css styles](https://github.com/zhanziyang/vue-croppa/blob/master/dist/vue-croppa.css) here.
+- Check out [default css styles](https://github.com/zhanziyang/vue-croppa/blob/master/dist/vue-croppa.css).
 You can add more css styles to those selectors to get a different look.
-Be careful if you try to overwrite existing rules.
+Be careful if you try to overwrite existing styles.
 - Note that CSS styles will not have any effect on the output image.

 ## To Do List